OCA/l10n-thailand/l10n_th_gov_purchase_agreement/README.rst

 To use this module:

-* Go to `Purchase > Orders > Blanket Orders`.
+- Go to Purchase > Orders > Blanket Orders.
-* Create a new purchase agreement (blanket order)
+- Create a new purchase agreement (blanket order)
-* Choose between:
+- Choose between:

-  - `Agreement`: Allows the creation of an agreement.
+  - \`Agreement\`: Allows the creation of an agreement.
-  - `No Agreement`: Does not allow the creation of an agreement.
+  - \`No Agreement\`: Does not allow the creation of an agreement.

-* Confirm purchase agreement
+- Confirm purchase agreement
-* Click `New Quotation` for create new quotation and create invoice plan (if any)
+- Click New Quotation for create new quotation and create invoice plan (if any)
-* If the PO Type is set to `Agreement`, Quotation can't confirm without agreement document.
+- If the PO Type is set to Agreement, Quotation can't confirm without agreement document.

-  - Go to `Agreements > Operations > Agreements` to create an agreement.
+  - Go to Agreements > Operations > Agreements to create an agreement.

-* Select `RFQ` in agreement, The partner details will be automatically pulled from the RFQ.
+- Select RFQ in agreement, The partner details will be automatically pulled from the RFQ.
-* Access the Invoice Plan tab, which will now be visible, to apply the invoice plan for the installment.
+- Access the Invoice Plan tab, which will now be visible, to apply the invoice plan for the installment.

 Bug Tracker
 ===========